Why Visibility Beats Technical Skills for Security Career Growth

 The certificate automation you built preventing this year's outage

-Mentoring the junior who's now crushing it as the lead analyst on your team
+Mentoring the junior who's now the lead analyst on your team.

 The play: This is 80% of what we do.
 Critical stuff that nobody sees.
 Your job isn't just to do this work, it's to make sure the right people know about it.